Ophel1aLee/LLM-Literacy-Game-Content/README.md

 # Thesis Config

-Research code for a thesis studying how people understand and trust LLM behavior.
+Research code for my master these "A Serious Game For Enhancing LLM Literacy Among Non-Technical Users."
 It has two parts:

-1. **Level 1–4** — four small experiments that probe LLM behavior (factual misconceptions, attention/negation intervention, knowledge-cutoff comparison, framing bias).
-Each produces a JSON config consumed by a companion Unity project (`Thesis_Final`) that turns the results into an interactive demo.
+1. **Level 1–4**: four in-game content for each level.
+Each produces a JSON config consumed by a companion Unity project that turns the results into an interactive demo.
-2. **Survey analysis** — quantitative and qualitative analysis of the user study (pre/post test scores, questionnaire responses, participant profile).
+2. **Survey analysis**: quantitative and qualitative analysis of the user study (pre/post test scores, questionnaire responses, participant profile).

 ## Repository structure